Chinese Dialogue-Level Dependency Parsing @ XLLM 2025

 Introduction

-We propose the Dialogue-Level Dependency Parsing (DiaDP) task for Chinese to promote research in dialogue understanding.
-This task focuses on fine-grained semantic structure analysis in multi-turn dialogues, challenging models to generate accurate dependency structures that capture semantic relationships between utterances and their components across dialogue turns.
-To comprehensively evaluate model performance, the task incorporates both inner parsing, which identifies dependencies within individual Elementary Discourse Units (EDUs), and inter parsing, which captures dependencies spanning multiple EDUs.
-To support this task, we present a high-quality Chinese Dialogue Dependency Parsing dataset, featuring manually annotated dialogues.
-This dataset includes a test set and a small training set containing 50 dialogues to help participants understand the data structure and format.
+We propose the Dialogue-Level Dependency Parsing (DiaDP) task for Chinese, designed to advance research in dialogue understanding by focusing on fine-grained semantic structure analysis in multi-turn dialogues.
+This task challenges models to generate accurate dependency structures that capture both inner and inter semantic relationships within Elementary Discourse Units (EDUs).
+To comprehensively evaluate model performance, the task incorporates inner parsing, which identifies dependencies within individual EDUs using labels such as root, subj, and attr, and inter parsing, which captures dependencies spanning multiple EDUs, focusing on discourse-level relations such as qst-ans and stm-rsp.
+The example figure illustrates examples of these inner-turn and inter-turn dependency relationships, highlighting the intricate nature of the task.
+Adopting a few-shot learning setting, we provide a small training set of 50 annotated dialogues to help participants understand the data structure and format.
+The ultimate goal of this task is to accurately capture these fine-grained semantic relationships, bridging the gap between turn-level and dialogue-level understanding.

 Dataset